 Circles Block #2

-This one has a large center circle, which measures a bit under 5 1/2″ but I would cut it 6″ because I think having the extra bit of cloth is better.
+This one has a large center circle, which measures a bit under 5 1/2,” but I would cut the fabric circle for the center at 6″ diameter, because I think having the extra bit of cloth is better.
 To get a smooth template to gather it up over, iron two pieces of freezer paper together, then trace the circle.
 It should give you enough stability.
 Or do as I did: head to your iron, and using the tip, iron it in small bites around your paper circle, then sew it to the paper.

 Here’s the sketch of the block.
 On the lower right you’ll notice that I colored in one half-arc green and one half-arc blue.
 If you want to split yours up like that, I included just one tracing of that as an option, but you could also just cut the other arcs in half and go at it that way.
 I prefer the larger outer arc.
 As before, in Circles Block #1, there is an assumption that you know a bit about English Paper Piecing, where you take the pattern, lay it out, then fold the seam allowances back over the paper pattern, then baste.
 Others have used freezer paper, or glue.
 Do a Google search if you are curious about these other ways of securing the paper.

 I wanted to use a chevron for the “petal” piece, so I fussy cut them so the chevron stripes would meet along the sides.
-I pin down my pieces (with the writing up), then just freehand rotary cut around them.
+I pin down my pieces (since these are symmetrical pieces, it doesn’t matter whether the printed words are up or down), then just freehand rotary cut around them.

 After basting the seam allowances down to every pattern piece, I stitched the petals together in two groups of six.
 Then I sewed the arcs in between those, as shown below: